 “It’s been a strange process,” said Lisa.
 “For 18 years no one was concerned about Ariah, we didn’t have anyone checking on us.”

-“Now we’re reporting to a judge,” said Ed, Lisa’ husband, who was disheartened about being monitored by the court simply for being a good parent.
+“Now we’re reporting to a judge,” said Ed, Lisa’ husband, who was disheartened about being monitored by the court simply for being a responsible parent.

 Did parents hire a lawyer to get guardianship?